cisagov/manage.get.gov/docs/operations/data_migration.md

 This will delete all the data in transtion_domain.
 It is helpful if you want to see the entries reload from scratch or for clearing test data.

 ###### (arguments that override filepaths and directories if needed)
-`--infer_filenames`
-Determines if we should infer filenames or not.
-Recommended to be enabled only in a development or testing setting..

 `--directory`
 Defines the directory where all data files and the JSON are stored.